cappaberra/connecting-the-village/expectations.md

 **Remember, the goal is to keep the social circle as healthy as possible while allowing the kids in the social circle to enjoy each other's company!**

-These expectations are a guide...
-80% they should work out fine.
+These expectations are a guide... they are not set in stone!
 If anything needs to change, please discuss it as a social circle, and come to an agreement.

-1. Kids within a social circle do not need to physically distance.
+1. Kids within a social circle do not need to physically distance themselves from one another.
 1. Before eating, kids need to wash their hands with soap for at least 20 seconds.
 Use paper towels to dry.
 1. Parents within a social circle should continue practicing physical distancing (~6ft).
 1. Between parents of the social circle, establish communication mechanism (e.g. phone/email/text/Facebook messenger/etc).
 Involve teenagers, too, if it makes sense.